KarateHawk/KarateHawk.github.io/src/content/posts/fixing-annihilation-legion/Fixing-Annihilation-Legion.md

 :::note[Ingrained Superiority - 10 Pts.]
 Necrons model only.
-Each time a model in the bearer's ujnit makes an attack, on a Critical Wound, improve the Armour Penetration Characteristic of the attack by 1.
+Each time a model in the bearer's unit makes an attack, on a Critical Wound, improve the Armour Penetration Characteristic of the attack by 1.
 :::

 ... that's it?
 I mean, it's only 10 points I guess but your wounds have a 1/6 chance to have +1 ap?
 Whoooooo cares?
 Where's the enhancement that supercharges the melee profile of a Skorpekh Lord?
 Where's the enhancement that gives a unit something cool like Fights First or access to Heroic Intervention for 0CP?
 Maybe one that gives a unit the Destroyer Cult Keyword so more units can get tossed into the mix of the detachment?